Yew Grove Reit expects to IPO in early June

 10 properties

-They are rolling into the trust an initial portfolio of 10 such properties - mainly office and industrial assets let to State entities, IDA-supported companies and large corporates - valued at €25.9 million into the trust.
+They are rolling an initial portfolio of 10 such properties – mainly office and industrial assets let to State entities, IDA-supported companies and large corporates – valued at €25.9 million into the trust.

 Barry O’Dowd, a senior IDA Ireland executive who is set to retire from the agency in June, will chair Yew Grove Reit.
 It would be the fourth Irish reit to float since 2013.